Tis the season...

 Preheat the oven to 350°F (180°C).

-pin so the dough doesn't stick and roll the dough out to about ¼ inch thick.
-If you want
+so the dough doesn't stick and roll the dough out to about ¼ inch thick.
+If you

 crispy cookies, then roll the dough thinner.
 If you want softer cookies keep the